Mikejo5000/vsts-docs-pr/docs/work/kanban/add-task-checklists.md

 <b>VSTS | TFS 2018 | TFS 2017 | TFS 2015.1</b>

+::: moniker range="tfs-2013"
+> [!NOTE]
+> Task checklists is not a supported feature in TFS 2013.
+Consider upgrading to TFS 2015.1 or later version.
+::: moniker-end

 <!---
 > [!NOTE]
 > **Feature availability:** Task checklists on the Kanban board are supported from VSTS and the web portal for TFS 2015.1 and later versions.
 -->
+::: moniker range="vsts || >= tfs-2015 <= tfs-2018"
 Many teams find Kanban ideal for tracking work as it supports visualizing the flow of work in progress.
 And, you can quickly add new items and update status.
 If you're new to working with the Kanban board, see [Kanban basics](kanban-basics.md).

 With task checklists, you continue to enjoy lightweight tracking, while gaining visibility into which tasks are still to be completed and those that are done.
 Task checklists provide a quick and easy way to track elements of work which are important to support completing a backlog item.
 Here we see several tasks for work in progress, both yet to do and those completed.